 Beavers have thick, glossy brown fur and a large, scaly, flattened, paddle-like tail that can be 9 to 10 inches long and 6 inches wide.
 They have webbed feet and large, chestnut brown front teeth.
 Their head is rounded with small, rounded ears.
 The beaver's head and body grow to 25 to 30 inches long and usually weighs 30 to 60 pounds.

-The beaver lives in forested wetlands and tree-lined streams, rivers, ponds and lakes.
-It is semi-aquatic, meaning it spends time both on land and in the water.
-It builds lodges of sticks and mud on islands, river banks and shorelines.
-Within their lodges, beavers live in colonies that include an adult male and female and their young.
+Lives in forested wetlands and tree-lined streams, rivers, ponds and lakes.
+Semi-aquatic, meaning it spends time both on land and in the water.
+Builds lodges of sticks and mud on islands, river banks and shorelines.
+Live in colonies that include an adult male and female and their young.
 Some beavers live in burrows within river banks.
 To protect their lodges, beavers build dams across streams to flood the area and create deep, quiet ponds.
-These ponds also allow beavers to safely transport food and logs through the water.
+These ponds allow beavers to safely transport food and logs through the water.
 Primarily nocturnal, beavers are occasionally active in late afternoon.

 Found throughout the entire Chesapeake Bay watershed.